danielgp/tableau-hyper-management/README.md

 - conversion intake data from a single or multiple CSV files based on a single input parameter (can be specific or contain a file pattern);
 - dynamic fields detection based ont 1st line content and provided field separator (strategic advantage);
 - dynamic advanced content type detection covering following data types: integer, float-dot, date-iso8601, date-DMY-dash, date-DMY-dot, date-DMY-slash, date-MDY, date-MDY-medium, date-MDY-long, time-12, time-12-micro-sec, time-24, time-24-micro-sec, datetime-iso8601, datetime-iso8601-micro-sec, datetime-MDY, datetime-MDY-micro-sec, datetime-MDY-medium, datetime-MDY-medium-micro-sec, datetime-MDY-long, datetime-MDY-long-micro-sec, string;
-- support for empty field content for any data type (required re-interpreting CSV to be accepted by Hyper Inserter to ensure INT or DOUBLE data types are considered);
+- support for empty field content for any data type (required re-interpreting CSV to be accepted by Hyper Inserter to ensure data types INT or DOUBLE are considered);
 - use Panda package to benefit of Data Frames speed and flexibility;
 - log file to capture entire logic details (very useful for either traceability but also debugging);
-- most of the logic actions are not timed for performance measuring so you can plan better your needs;
+- most of the logic actions are not timed for performance measuring, so you can plan better your needs;
 - publishing a Tableau Extract (Hyper format) to a Tableau Server (specifying Site and Project);
 - detection of operating system current region language and log all feedback details using that.